Although they're aunched only for a limited time, pop-up shops produce "heat-of-the-moment opportunitites" to reach a new audience.

 "Pop-ups allow you to fully brand the experience and to have more control over how products are presented," says Paul Gitter, senior vice president, licensing, Marvel, Disney Consumer Products.
 "Pop-up environments are usually focused less on a large inventory of products and more on highlighting select items, which helps create a heightened sense of demand and urgency to buy."

-Pop-ups give retailers, brands and manufacturers what Nikki Baird, managing partner, Retail Systems Research, calls "heat-of-the-moment opportunities" to reach a new audience or to experiment with a new concept.
+Pop-ups give retailers, brands and manufacturers what Nikki Baird, managing partner, Retail Systems

 "It can take weeks to get product into stores using a regular distribution cycle.
 For a pop-up concept, all you need is product, people and a place to put it," she says.